Check out this: Hudbay Minerals Inc. (HBM) could be on the verge of a big rally

 Hudbay Minerals Inc. (HBM): Who are the competitors?

-The company’s main competitors (and peers) include Western Copper and Gold Corporation (WRN) that is trading -19.74% down over the past 12 months and PolyMet Mining Corp.
-(PLM) that is -35.59% lower over the same period.
-Southern Copper Corporation (SCCO) is -4.94% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Western Copper and Gold Corporation (WRN) that is trading -21.28% down over the past 12 months and PolyMet Mining Corp.
+(PLM) that is -48.45% lower over the same period.
+Southern Copper Corporation (SCCO) is 1.77% up on the 1-year trading charts.